-To apply for an EB-2 NIW petition, applicants must first qualify either as an Advanced Degree Professional who holds an academic or professional U.S. degree above the baccalaureate level or a foreign degree equivalent above the U.S. baccalaureate level, or as an Alien of Exceptional Ability who holds a degree of expertise significantly above that ordinarily encountered in the alien’s profession.
+To apply for an employment-based, second-preference National Interest Waiver(NIW) petition, applicants must first qualify either as an Advanced Degree Professional who holds an academic or professional U.S. degree above the baccalaureate level or a foreign degree equivalent above the U.S. baccalaureate level; or as an Alien of Exceptional Ability who holds a degree of expertise significantly above that ordinarily encountered in the alien’s profession.
 It is not necessary to qualify for both.
-The following lists the documentation and forms for each qualification.
+The lists below include the documentation and forms required for these two categories.

-Most applicants who apply for an NIW petition hold advanced degrees rather than possessing exceptional abilities.
-For advanced degree holders, a Labor Certification and U.S. job offer are usually required.
-However, they are not required for a National Interest Waiver (NIW).
+Most applicants who apply for an NIW petition hold advanced degrees rather than possessing “exceptional abilities.”
+For advanced degree holders petitioning for an EB-2 visa, a labor certification and U.S. job offer are usually required.
+These standard requisites are not necessary for an NIW, however.
 In addition to Form I-140, applicants must submit either:

-Exceptional ability applicants must hold a degree and expertise significantly above most individuals normally encountered in the applicant’s field.
-Applicants must show that they will substantially benefit the national economy, cultural, educational interests and/or welfare of the United States because of their exceptional skills in the sciences, arts, or business.
-Applicants must submit at least three of the following documents:
+Petitioners applying as exceptional ability candidates are required to have a level of expertise significantly greater than that normally encountered in their field.
+Applicants must additionally demonstrate that they will substantially benefit the national economic, cultural, or educational interests and/or the welfare of the United States because of their exceptional skills in the sciences, arts, or business.
+They’re required to submit at least three of the following:

-Please keep in mind that meeting an advanced degree or exceptional ability qualification does not guarantee success for an NIW case as it is only the minimum requirement.
-An NIW applicant still needs to show that he/she meets other substantive requirements for an NIW.
+Please keep in mind that meeting either of these qualifications does not guarantee success in an NIW case; doing so is only a minimum requirement.
+NIW applicants must additionally show that they meet the other substantive requirements for this petition.